-We hope that you have an illustrious day at school today.
+We hope that you picture yourself doing great things.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 Gilbert Stuart started his training as an artist when he was about 14.
 When he was 16, he moved with his tutor, Cosmo Alexander, to Scotland.
 After a year, Alexander passed away.
 Stuart tried to pursue a painting career, but did not thrive.
 He returned to Newport, Rhode Island.
 After the start of the American Revolution, he returned to England and trained with some of the preeminent artists of the time such as Benjamin West.
 Stuart stayed in England for almost 18 years before returning to the United States.